 Benefits of smart contracts

 Smart contracts pose several perks when compared to traditional contracts.
 And with the advancement of technology and increasing use of digital assets, they'll keep improving in the future as well.

 The data related to the agreement, including its terms and conditions, is shared and accessible to all the involved parties.
 Thus leaving no scope for altering a contract without their consent for personal benefit or due to manual error.

 While manually filling out forms results in inevitable errors and constant rechecking and reconciling, automated smart contracts reduce the time and effort consumed by this process to a fraction of it, smart contracts also eliminate the lengthy verification process, a byproduct of it being secure and swift cross border transactions that would traditionally seem hectic.

-Blockchain technology facilitating peer to peer transactions gets rid of the series of middlemen (lawyers, witnesses, etc.) required at different stages of a transaction, reducing the overall cost of the execution process.
+Blockchain technology facilitating transactions gets rid of the series of middlemen (lawyers, witnesses, etc.) required at different stages of a transaction, reducing the overall cost of the execution process.